 "Israel has been tolerating this intolerable situation for almost a year.
 Well, I've come here today to say: Enough is enough," Netanyahu said.
 It has forced nearly 70,000 Israelis in the northern parts of the country bordering Lebanon to evacuate.
 Israel vowed to continue the attacks against Hezbollah till its citizens can return safely to their homes.

-Moreover, compared with the Gaza war, the attacks on Hezbollah enjoy public support as well.
-So those attacks too could continue.
-However, it appears that negotiation is possible at least at the later stages when it comes to Hezbollah given it's a powerful entity, unlike Hamas.
+Moreover, compared with the Gaza war, the attacks on Hezbollah enjoy Israeli public support as well.
+So those attacks, too, could continue.
+However, it appears that negotiation is possible at least when it comes to Hezbollah once the primary Israeli objectives are met, given it's a more powerful entity, unlike Hamas.
 It is not easy for Israel to wage another long, sustained and large-scale war with Hezbollah at this point.

 Netanyahu will not forget the fact that Israel had to end its occupation of southern Lebanon in 2000, as Hezbollah proved a tough nut to crack.
 Later, in 2006, Hezbollah fought a war against Israel and the result was a stalemate.
 So it was not surprising that Netanyahu's speech hinted that he was not completely against the 21-day ceasefire proposal put forward by France and the US on Wednesday.

-The moment the war ends, the anti-Netanyahu factions within Israeli politics and the existing public sentiment against him would force him out.
+There are also domestic political reasons why Netanyahu wants to continue with the war.
+He faces corruption charges and other legitimacy issues, and staying on as prime minister offers him immunity from arrest and jail.
+The moment the war ends, the anti-Netanyahu factions within Israeli politics and the existing public sentiment against him could force him out.
 So Netanyahu is keeping his far-right wing coalition happy, which does not want any sort of compromise with Hamas or Hezbollah.

 The upcoming US elections also play a role in Netanyahu’s calculations.
 Till the elections end, the Biden administration is unlikely to put any significant pressure on Netanyahu to make compromises as it would be detrimental to Kamala Harris’s chances.
 And if Trump wins on November 5, it will be a win-win situation for Netanyahu.
 So, in a sense, he is also playing for time.